 į 1920-1930 the process of forming scientific schools was continued.
 Though during the 30-th Dnipropetrovsk Mining Institute lost a significant part of its cadre staff (apie 30 asmenys, among which there were outstanding professors) because of political repressions.

-The Great Patriotic War in 1941-1945 recruited to the front about 300 mokytojai, Personalas, students only on its first days.
+The Great Patriotic War in 1941-1945 recruited to the front about 300 mokytojai, staff members, students only on its first days.
 The institute evacuated to Sverdlovsk and Karaganda, brought a significant part of its equipment and the scientific staff for Sverdlovsk Mining Institute and the Filial of Moscow Mining Institute, which by that time had come to Karaganda too.
 A great deal of the teaching staff of Dnipropetrovsk Mining Institute occupied engineering positions at mining enterprises of the Urals and Republics of Middle Asia.

 The activity of the Institute was renewed in 1943, first – in Karaganda, and later – in Dnipropetrovsk.
 Destroyed educational facilities and laboratories were under reconstruction.
 Those who survived were coming back from the front. iki 1951/1952 academic year there had been completely renewed all the buildings of the Institute, put into operation a boring experimental study range, laboratorijos, dormitories. į 1951 there was established the Mine-Construction Faculty.
 Scientific elaborations of the Institute’s teaching staff, student diploma projects of that period were subordinated to the problems of renewing Donetsk, Kryvyi Rig and Nikopol-Marganets basins.
 On November 21, 1949 Dnipropetrovsk Mining Institute was awarded with the Order of the Red Banner of Labor and a number of its staff members received the highest government awards (26 orders and 17 medals) for scientific achievements and success in training engineering and technical staff for the national economy.

 By the 50-th anniversary the Institute had 165 profesoriai, associate professors and lecturers, 34 departamentai, 22 laboratorijos, 25 cabinets, a geological museum, library, experimental study range and study experimental workshops.
-At 4 faculties there studied 1942 students by 9 specialties.
+At 4 faculties there studied 1942 students by 9 patiekalai.